Jennifer Grey: Breakthrough and commercial success

 In 1986 she played the role of jealous sister Jeannie Bueller in the John Hughes comedy film Ferris Bueller's Day Off, opposite Matthew Broderick.
 The film was commercially successful and received a positive critical reception.

-The following year she reunited with Patrick Swayze, her Red Dawn co-star, to play Frances "Baby" Houseman in Dirty Dancing, a coming-of-age love story: spending the summer at a Catskills resort with her family, Frances "Baby" Houseman falls in love with the resort's dance instructor, Johnny Castle.
-The low-budget film was a surprise hit, was the first film to sell one million copies on video, and is considered a classic.
+The following year she reunited with Patrick Swayze, her Red Dawn co-star, to play Frances "Baby" Houseman in Dirty Dancing, a coming of age love story: spending the summer at a Catskills resort with her family, Frances "Baby" Houseman falls in love with the resort's dance instructor, Johnny Castle.
+The low-budget film was a surprise hit, and the first film to sell one million copies on video, and is considered a classic.
 She was paid $50,000 for her role, which came to define her career, and she was nominated for a Golden Globe for Best Actress for the role.

 Grey's sole Broadway theatre credit is her 1993 appearance in The Twilight of the Golds.

 Despite the success of Dirty Dancing, Grey felt that her looks would place restrictions on the type of future roles she would be considered for.
 After consulting her mother and three plastic surgeons in the early 1990s, she underwent two rhinoplasty procedures.
 The second was necessary to correct an irregularity caused by the first operation and ended up being more extensive than Grey had expected.
 This resulted in a nose that caused even close friends to fail to recognize her, and the major change in her appearance affected her career.
 Of the experience, she said, "I went in the operating room a celebrity—and came out anonymous.
 It was like being in a witness protection program or being invisible."
 Grey recalled in a 2020 interview that an airline employee who checked her identity refused to believe that she and the actress the employee knew from Dirty Dancing were one and the same.
 Grey briefly considered changing her name to start her career anew, but ultimately decided against this.